TN and B-1 Classification under the USMCA (formerly NAFTA)

 A relationship should be shown between the individual applicant and the professional or professionals to be supported.
 Although there is no requirement that the professional being supported be employed by the company seeking to employ the Scientific Technician/Technologist, some USCBP officers require that a hierarchical chart be produced and that this chart depict the applicant as being directly subordinate to, or reporting directly to, an identified professional or set of professionals.

-NAFTA designates “professionals” as the only class of persons who may receive the benefit of the Scientific Technician/Technologist’s support.
-The person or persons being supported must be working in one of the professional disciplines cited in NAFTA wherein the Scientific Technician/Technologist must show his or her theoretical knowledge (that is, agricultural sciences, astronomy, biology, chemistry, engineering, forestry, geology, geophysics, meteorology or physics).
+The USMCA designates “professionals” as the only class of persons who may receive the benefit of the Scientific Technician/Technologist’s support.
+The person or persons being supported must be working in one of the professional disciplines cited in USMCA wherein the Scientific Technician/Technologist must show his or her theoretical knowledge (that is, agricultural sciences, astronomy, biology, chemistry, engineering, forestry, geology, geophysics, meteorology or physics).

 The DHS Field Inspector’s Manual states that: